ligato/docs/docs/plugins/vpp-plugins.md

 ### IP Scan-Neighbor

 The VPP IP scan-neighbor feature supports periodic IP neighbor scans.
 You can enable or disable this feature.
-The IP scan-neighbor proto defines scan intervals, timers, delays, IPv4 mode, IPv6 mode or dual-stack.
+The IP scan-neighbor proto defines scan intervals, timers, delays, IPv4 mode, IPv6 mode, and dual-stack.

 **References:**